 The daring cooks challenge this month was to make a bread soup.
 I don’t have a Spanish recipe book in my house other than one for tapas and so I turned to the internet for some help.
-I found this recipe from Dan Lepard and as my blog friend Claire has had great success with his recipes I decided his would be the one I would use.
+It was here that I found this recipe from Dan Lepard.
+As my blog friend Claire has had great success with his recipes I decided his would be the one I would use.
 I had no expectations as to what the soup would taste like or look like as I have never tried a soup of this nature before.
-I think I made one error though when making this soup.
+It is possible that I made one error though when making this soup.
 The recipe called for 750mls of liquid and would serve 4.
 As I was making the soup for just the two of us, I reduced the quantity to 500mls.
 It resulted in quite a thick soup.
 It was really tasty though and I can well imagine that for a farmer coming in from the fields at lunch time, this garlic soup would go down a treat.
 I served it with some pork rashers that Dave had done on the braai (BBQ).
 Dan suggests adding bacon or salt cod to the soup and so the rashers were a perfect addition to our meal.
 I was also amazed at how my zopako bread completely dissolved as I stirred in the eggs.

 - Heat the oil in a large saucepan on a low heat

 - Add the chillies and garlic and sauté until the garlic turns golden

 - Increase the heat to medium high and add the bread

 - Once the bread has soaked up the oil, leave it to brown, turning occasionally